-If you aren’t familiar with Big Bend, Texas, both a state and national park, then you are in for a big surprise.
-Not only is this one of the most remote parks in the country, which means you have to drive quite a ways since there are no international airports there, but also a kick-ass road trip destination that is one for the books.
+Discovering Big Bend, Texas, is the opportunity of a lifetime.
+If you aren’t familiar with Big Bend, then you are in for a big surprise.
+Not only is this one of the most remote National Parks in the country, which means you have to drive quite a way since there are no international airports there, but also a kick-ass road trip destination that is one for the books.
+Big Bend has an equally impressive state park, as well.

 Marathon is the gateway to the Big Bend region.
-At 4100 feet elevation, its wildlife scene consists of elk, pronghorn, roadrunners, and javelinas.
+At 4100 feet elevation, Marathon’s wildlife scene consists of elk, pronghorn, roadrunners, and javelinas.
+Here is how we saw Big Bend and what we did on a four-day trip.

 Day One: Arrival and Overnight in Marathon